saratona/KSQLDB/README.md

 # ksqlDB Tutorial - Wikipedia changes analysis

+This material is derived from the [cp-demo](https://docs.confluent.io/5.5.0/tutorials/cp-demo/docs/index.html) in the [confluentinc github](https://github.com/confluentinc/cp-demo).

 ## Overview

 ksqlDBis the streaming SQL engine for Apache Kafka®.
 It provides an easy-to-use yet powerful interactive SQL interface for stream processing on Kafka, without the need to write code in a programming language such as Java or Python. ksqlDB is scalable, elastic, fault-tolerant, and real-time.
 It supports a wide range of streaming operations, including data filtering, transformations, aggregations, joins, windowing, and sessionization.